chaiss/Challenge2-Canva/Challenge2HAISS.md

 # WidgetApp's Streaming API Article (Draft)

-Developed by **Anonymous Ltd.**, **WidgetApp** is a web-based software system that lets you design Things.
-This article will cover what I've learned from their Engineering team about their new Streaming API.
+Developed by Anonymous Ltd., **WidgetApp** is a web-based software system that lets you design Things.
+This article will cover what I've learned from the Engineering team about their new Streaming API.

 ## Overview

+Streaming APIs are used to examine data in real-time for users to gather up-to-date information and accurate results through the web.
-Users scroll through the homepage of **WidgetApp**, and then selects a Thing to design.
+In **WidgetApp**, users can scroll through the homepage and then select a Thing to design.
 Once selected, they can start working on it using the editor.

 Most actions of the editor work by calling AJAX (Asynchronous JavaScript and XML) endpoints, allowing updates without having to reload the web page.

 ## Streaming frontend (SFE)